-Should a member of the SEBTS Community feel uneasy about contacting the Department of Campus Security or wish to informally or anonymously report an incident, they may contact:
+Should a member of the SEBTS community feel uneasy about contacting the Department of Campus Security or wish to informally or anonymously report an incident, they may contact:

-SEBTS Student Activities Division Located in the Ledford Center (919) 761-2305 Or SEBTS Title IX Coordinator Located in the Ledford Center (919) 761-2317 Once contact is made with one of these offices, they will add the statistical data to their records thereby accurately counting the statistic in the annual disclosure report.
-If the situation is such that a "Timely Warning Notice" may be necessary (see below), then the Title IX Office or Student Activities will contact Campus Security and convey the facts required to issue a Timely Warning Notice.
+SEBTS Student Activities Division Located in the Ledford Center (919) 761-2305

+Once contact is made with one of these offices, they will add the statistical data to their records thereby accurately counting the statistic in the annual disclosure report.
+If the situation is such that a "Timely Warning Notice" may be necessary (see below), then the

+Title IX Office or Student Activities will contact Campus Security and convey the facts required to issue a Timely Warning Notice.